preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/property-sets/index.rst

 .. image:: property-sets-v7.png

-Creating a new Property Set
+Creating a new property set
 *****************************
 To create a new Property Set, do the following: